AwalaApp/specs/rs002-pki.md

 ## Abstract

-This document describes how to issue, revoke and interpret X.509 certificates for endpoints and gateways in Relaynet.
+This document describes how to issue, distribute, store, revoke and interpret X.509 certificates in Relaynet [messaging protocols](rs000-core.md#messaging-protocols).
+Despite the use of X.509 certificates, this PKI profile is independent of and incompatible with the [Internet PKI profile](https://tools.ietf.org/html/rfc5280).

 ## Attributes